David Bowie: Early life

 David Robert Jones was born on 8 January 1947 in Brixton, London.
-His mother, Margaret Mary "Peggy" (née Burns), was born at Shorncliffe Army Camp near Cheriton, Kent.
+His mother, Margaret Mary "Peggy" (née Burns), was born at Shorncliffe Army Camp, Kent.
 She was a waitress at a cinema in Royal Tunbridge Wells.
 His father, Haywood Stenton "John" Jones, was from Doncaster, Yorkshire, and was a promotions officer for the children's charity Barnardo's.
-The family lived at 40 Stansfield Road, on the boundary between Brixton and Stockwell in the south London borough of Lambeth.
+The family lived at 40 Stansfield Road in the south London borough of Lambeth.
 Bowie attended Stockwell Infants School until he was six, acquiring a reputation as a gifted and single-minded child—and a defiant brawler.

 From 1953, Bowie moved with his family to Bickley and then Bromley Common, before settling in Sundridge Park in 1955 where he attended Burnt Ash Junior School.
 His voice was considered "adequate" by the school choir, and he demonstrated above-average ability on the recorder.
 At the age of nine, his dancing was strikingly imaginative: teachers called his interpretations "vividly artistic" and his poise "astonishing" for a child.
 The same year, his father brought home a collection of American 45s by artists including the Teenagers, the Platters, Fats Domino, Elvis Presley and Little Richard.
 Upon listening to Little Richard's song "Tutti Frutti", Bowie later said that he had "heard God".

 Bowie was first impressed with Presley when he saw his cousin Kristina dance to "Hound Dog" soon after its release in 1956.
 According to Kristina, she and David "danced like possessed elves" to records of various artists.
 By the end of the following year, Bowie had taken up the ukulele and tea-chest bass, begun to participate in skiffle sessions with friends, and had started to play the piano; his stage presentation of numbers by both Presley and Chuck Berry—complete with gyrations in tribute to the original artists—to his local Wolf Cub group was described as "mesmerizing ... like someone from another planet".
 Having encouraged his son to follow his dreams of being an entertainer since he was a toddler, in the late 1950s David's father took him to meet performers preparing for the Royal Variety Performance, introducing him to Alma Cogan and Tommy Steele.
-After taking his eleven-plus exam, Bowie went to Bromley Technical High School.
-It was an unusual technical school, as biographer Christopher Sandford wrote:
+After taking his eleven-plus exam, Bowie went to Bromley Technical High School, which biographer Christopher Sandford described as "rich in arcane ritual as any [English] public school".